 Not having an amp at a jam is an issue that can be easily avoided.

-If you’re familiar with the house band and know they have a guitar player in the group, you don’t need to worry as a much about bringing an amp.
+If you’re familiar with the house band and know they have a guitar player in the group, you don’t need to worry about bringing an amp.

-When you’re unsure about the amp situation, the easiest solution is to simply bring an amp just in case.
+When you’re unsure about the amp situation, the easiest solution is to simply bring an amp.
 You can always leave it in your car, or at the side of the stage if it’s not needed.

 Just be prepared for other guitarists to see your amp, and if they dig it, possibly ask you to use it when they go up to jam.
 You can say yes or no to this request.
 But, you’ll probably get asked, so maybe bring an amp you don’t mind sharing as it’s a good way to introduce yourself to the other guitar players in the room.